Texas crash victims included new students just branching out

 About an hour later, the college junior piled into a van with his teammates to head back to New Mexico.
 It was on a two-lane farm road Tuesday evening that a pickup truck collided head-on with the van, killing Zinn, his coach and five teammates.

 Authorities announced Thursday that the truck veered into their lane after a tire blew.
-An unnamed 13-year-old who was behind the wheel and his passenger, 38-year-old Henrich Siemens, also died in the fiery crash.
+An unnamed 13-year-old who was behind the wheel and his passenger, 38-year-old Henrich Siemens of Seminole County, Texas, also died in the fiery crash.

 Jackson Zinn was close to his parents and two younger sisters, coached children playing in a special needs soccer league his family organized and was well loved by his co-workers at the Red Robin in suburban Denver where he worked as a waiter when he was home from school, said Long in an interview Thursday.